cinveen/RVN-Client-Analysis-Tool/docs/recent_updates.md

 ### August 15, 2025

+#### AI Analysis Framework Shift

+- **Enhancement**: Fundamentally shifted the AI analysis framework to focus on client usage patterns rather than Reuters content strategy
+- **Bug Fix**: Fixed an issue where the AI was incorrectly problematizing client preferences as "strategic risks" or "content waste"
+- **Technical Details**:
+  - Completely restructured the system prompt in `litellm_client.py` to emphasize client-focused insights
+  - Added a "CORRECT ANALYTICAL FRAMEWORK" section that explicitly guides the AI to analyze client preferences, not evaluate Reuters' content strategy
+  - Added an "AVOID THESE COMMON MISINTERPRETATIONS" section to prevent the AI from framing client preferences as problems
+  - Updated the "BALANCED ANALYSIS APPROACH" to focus on opportunities to enhance client relationships rather than "fixing problems" with Reuters' content
+- **Impact**: AI-generated insights now correctly focus on understanding client preferences and usage patterns to strengthen relationships
+- **User Experience**: Eliminates misleading statements like "your content strategy is dangerously narrow" or "89% of your stories are essentially invisible" when these simply reflect client preferences

 #### AI Analysis Data Context Clarification

 - **Enhancement**: Updated the system prompt in the LiteLLM client to clarify the data context for AI analysis